 Basically, the writer has an enormous advantage on the reader.
-Even within my somewhat ungenerous constraints, the writer spends 30 times more time on the paragraph than the reader does.
+Even within my somewhat ungenerous constraints, the writer spends 30 times longer on the paragraph than the reader does.
 If this is a “conversation” then it is, at first pass, a very asymmetric one.
 But we can recover the symmetry by realizing that the reader’s ultimate response to the text will also come in writing.
 That is, the reader will respond by writing a paragraph that it will again take the original writer only a minute to read.
 Writing that paragraph, too, can take 30 times as long.

 (Like I say, these are ungenerous constraints.
 In fact, I am much more generous, since you are free to re-write the paragraph as many times as you like before exposing it to the reader.)